New Guinea: European contact

 The first known European contact with New Guinea was by Portuguese and Spanish sailors in the 16th century.
 In 1526–27, Portuguese explorer Jorge de Menezes saw the western tip of New Guinea and named it ilhas dos Papuas.
 In 1528, the Spanish navigator Álvaro de Saavedra also recorded its sighting when trying to return from Tidore to New Spain.
 In 1545, Spaniard Íñigo Ortíz de Retes sailed along the north coast of New Guinea as far as the Mamberamo River, near which he landed on 20 June, naming the island 'Nueva Guinea'.
 The first known map of the island was made by F. Hoeiu in 1600 and shows it as 'Nova Guinea'.
 In 1606, Luís Vaz de Torres explored the southern coast of New Guinea from Milne Bay to the Gulf of Papua including Orangerie Bay, which he named Bahía de San Lorenzo.
 His expedition also discovered Basilaki Island naming it Tierra de San Buenaventura, which he claimed for Spain in July 1606.
 On 18 October, his expedition reached the western part of the island in present-day Indonesia, and also claimed the territory for the King of Spain.

 New Guinea from 1884 to 1919.
-The Netherlands controlled the western half of New Guinea, Germany the north-eastern part, and Britain the south-eastern part.
+The Netherlands controlled the western half of New Guinea, Germany the north-eastern part, and Britain (later on Australia) the south-eastern part.